 Incidents of national significance with a sizeable environmental component can be caused by industrial accidents; natural disasters such as hurricanes, floods, wildfires, and earthquakes; terrorist attacks using chemical, biological, radiological, or nuclear (CBRN) weapons; and disease outbreaks or intentional contamination impacting the safety of the U.S. food supply or agricultural sector.
 These incidents require an integrated response from federal, state, and local government.
-The Department of Homeland Security (DHS) has updated the National Response Plan (NRP) [i] and the National Incident Management System (NIMS) [ii] for responding to Homeland Security incidents of national significance.
-Within the NRP, the DHS has identified fifteen National Planning Scenarios for which every federal, state and local emergency response agency is to create emergency plans.
-Each of these fifteen scenarios involves decontamination and disposal of contaminated material.
+The Department of Homeland Security (DHS) has released the National Response Framework (NRF) [1] and the National Incident Management System (NIMS) [2] to provide a framework for responding to Homeland Security incidents of national significance.
+Additionally, the DHS has identified fifteen National Planning Scenarios for which every federal, state and local emergency response agency is to create emergency plans [3].
+Most of these fifteen scenarios involve disposal of contaminated material.
 As a result, disposal decision making has become more complex.
 Emerging issues have surfaced that underscore the need for emergency response plans to include tools that will assist decision makers in effectively managing debris and waste from incidents of national significance to minimize threats to human health and the environment.

-Effective debris disposal can significantly reduce the overall restoration costs.
-The National Science and Technology Council estimates that natural disasters alone cost an average of \$52 billion per year in the form of lives lost and property destroyed [iii].
-The Solid Waste Association of North America captured key lessons learned from the aftermath of the Hurricane Katrina response that are important to address in current emergency response plans [iv].
+Effective debris and waste disposal can significantly reduce the overall restoration costs.
+The National Science and Technology Council estimates that natural disasters alone cost an average of \$52 billion per year in the form of lives lost and property destroyed [4].
+The Solid Waste Association of North America captured key lessons learned from the aftermath of the Hurricane Katrina response that are important to address in current emergency response plans [5].

-There is a wide range of potential events that can lead to large volumes of waste debris or potentially difficult-to-manage waste.
+There is a wide range of potential events that can lead to large volumes of debris or potentially difficult-to-manage waste.
 Traditional hazards include wildland and urban fires, floods, oil spills, transportation accidents, earthquakes, hurricanes, tornadoes, and pandemics.
-More-difficult challenges are faced from either deliberate or accidental contamination with industrial chemicals, biological/chemical warfare agents, radiological dispersal devices (RDDs), or improvised nuclear devices (INDs).
+Additional challenges will be potentially faced from either deliberate or accidental contamination with industrial chemicals, biological/chemical warfare agents, radiological dispersal devices (RDDs), or improvised nuclear devices (INDs).
 Foreign animal disease (FAD) outbreaks also pose disposal challenges and occur worldwide.
 The foot- and- mouth disease outbreak in the United Kingdom in 2001, chronic wasting disease in North America, and the avian influenza outbreaks occurring in Asia, resulted in large volumes of animal carcasses to dispose of and highlighted some of the uncertainties regarding how this type of disposal could be managed.

 In 2002, the National Homeland Security Research Center (NHSRC) of the U.S. Environmental Protection Agency was created.
 As part of the NHSRC research effort, technical information and tools are being developed to help decision makers respond to incidents of national significance.
 A part of this program specifically addresses waste disposal issues resulting from such incidents.
-This waste disposal research program is coordinated through the Department of Homeland Security, other federal agencies, and with state and local government officials, industry, and international research partners.
-One of the major outputs from this research is the development of a suite of Disaster Debris Management and Disposal Decision Support Tools (DDMD-DSTs) [v,vi].
-The objective for the development of these tools is to provide assistance to (1) emergency responders who have to determine the most appropriate options for handling, transport, and disposal of debris; (2) state and local agencies who have responsibility for facility permits and ensuring compliance with applicable regulations; and (3) waste management and water utility industries that provide safe disposal of these wastes without affecting the operation of their facilities, violating any applicable regulations, or impacting worker safety.
+One of the major outputs from this research is the development of a suite of Disaster Debris Management and Disposal Decision Support Tools (DDMD-DSTs) [6,7,8].
+The objective for the development of these tools is to provide assistance to (1) emergency responders who have to determine the most appropriate options for handling, transport, and disposal of debris; (2) state and local agencies who have responsibility for facility permits and ensuring compliance with applicable regulations; and (3) waste management and water utility industries that provide safe disposal of these wastes without affecting the operation of their facilities, violating any applicable permits, or impacting worker safety.